yesireinoso05/Nasa-planetary-mystery-analysis/README.md

 px.histogram(df, x = 'pressure', y = 'month', histfunc = 'avg')

 # Plot a line chart of the daily atmospheric pressure by terrestrial date
-# note: you do not need to modify the dataframe
-# use the original one you loaded at the beginning of the milestone.

 px.line(df,x='pressure',y='terrestrial_date')

 # Plot a line chart the daily minimum temp
-# note: you do not need to modify the dataframe
-# use the original one you loaded at the beginning of the milestone.

 px.line(df,x='min_temp',y='terrestrial_date')